darklang/dark/fsharp-backend/tests/testfiles/README.md

 - all tests must be of the format `x = y`, that is, they must have a single expression on the left, one on the right, and an equals sign in between.
 You can use parens around multiple expressions to group them into a single expression, eg `(5 |> toString)`.

 - be explicit around pipes, wrapping them in parens to make sure the right expression is being piped.
+Otherwise you will typically get type errors.

 # Test file format